Years ago, some buddies from work who knew I enjoyed fly fishing invited me to travel to Arkansas with them for 4 days.

 Recommended Fly-Fishing Gear for Arkansas

 Wow the rivers and lakes above define a variety of waters.
 From a 7 and a half foot 2 weight fly rod on the Little Missouri below Greeson Lake to an 8 weight for smallmouth bass.
-If I had to choose only one fly rod – (this seems so cliché) I’d recommend a 9-Foot, 5 weight fly rod like the Temple Fork BVK.
+If I had to choose only one fly rod – (this seems so cliché) I’d recommend a 9-Foot, 5 weight fly rod.

 Official Arkansas Fly Fishing References